Vikyceo/Hello-World/README.md

 I have met a few amazing people who develop games and write clean codes.
 I love to learn new stuff including how to cook..,lol Am on Quora, Medium and I like freeCodeCamp.
-I have learnt a few things on w3schools.com
+I have learnt a few things on w3schools.com.
+Nice to meet you too #smile#